datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 ```

 `@script`
-So that's how you clean messy strings in your data.
-Let's put this to action and use these tactics on our report.
+So that's it for cleaning strings.
+Let's put this to action and use these techniques to build out our report.